 To protect the panel, I add a clear plastic shower curtain to a separate rod that is hung directly behind the one holding the drapery panel.

 You can see from all of my photos that we added beadboard paneling to each of the walls.
-It was cut to size for us at the home improvement store, which made it super easy to bring home and install.
+We had it cut to size for us at the home improvement store, which made it super easy to bring home and install.
 A simple piece of trim tops off the raw edge of the paneling.

 In case you missed it, you can see the attached bedroom HERE.